LoveDaisy/tetris_game/README.md

 It is a python implementatino of Tetris Game, and a simple AI to play game automatically.

-Need python3 and PyQt5 to be installed.
+Need python3, PyQt5 and NumPy to be installed.

 * `tetris_game.py` is the main application.
 * `tetris_model.py` is the data model for this game.